 BACKGROUND

-Growth arrest-specific gene 2 (GAS2) plays a role in modulating in reversible growth arrest cell cycle, apoptosis and cell survival.
-GAS2 protein universally lies in most normal tissues, particularly in the liver, but depletes in some tumor tissues.
+Growth arrest-specific gene 2 (GAS2) plays a role in modulating in reversible growth arrest cell cycle, apoptosis, and cell survival.
+GAS2 protein is universally expressed in most normal tissues, particularly in the liver, but is depleted in some tumor tissues.
 However, the functional mechanisms of GAS2 in hepatocellular carcinoma (HCC) are not fully defined.

 AIM